Ronaldmtt/Banco_Imagem_OAZ/replit.md

 - Supported formats: PNG, JPG, JPEG, GIF

 ## Recent Changes
+- **2025-12-02**: Multi-Piece Detection Feature
+  - New ImageItem model for storing individual pieces detected in images
+  - AI prompt updated to detect and analyze multiple pieces per image (up to 4)
+  - Position reference for each piece (Peça Superior, Peça Inferior, Peça Única, Acessório, Calçado)
+  - Separate metadata, tags, and descriptions for each detected piece
+  - Updated detail page UI to display multiple pieces with cards
+  - Re-analyze button updates all pieces with new detection
+  - Backward compatible with existing single-piece images

 - **2025-12-02**: AI Analysis Major Upgrade
   - Comprehensive material identification (30+ fabric types with visual characteristics)
   - Added transparent fabrics: Tule, Organza, Chiffon, Voal, Renda